chris1000/micro-card/README.md

-# buisness-card
+# Micro-Card
-Personal business card/ portfolio site designed to be as fast and userfriendly as possible while adapting a simple/ responsive design for overall user-friendliness.

-Built with:
-* Bootstrap 5
-* CloudFlare pages for instant loading/ edge caching
+A blazing fast micro business card meant for quickly and easily sharing contact information.
+Built using simple HTML, CSS and JS and hosted through CloudFlare Pages for the fastest possible experience for end users.

+## Recommended setup
-* CloudFlare for Caching and automated minification
+* CloudFlare Pages - Free hosting
-* instant.page for quickly loading external resources
+* CloudFlare CDN - Free plan/ set to Cache Everything (could also use Statically for on the fly image compression)
+* Google Domains - $12 domain